himanshumeena/mutify/README.md

-Note: This only works for desktop website of spotify only
+Note: This only works for desktop website of spotify

 **Steps to use this tool**